IRS Forms

 • Test both Category 3 triggers, 10 percent interest and the 12 month, 100,000 aggregate fair market value, include related person amounts and attribution.

-• In Part I, list appreciated or intangible items separately and disclose the 704(c) method.
+• In Part I, list appreciated or intangible items separately and disclose the 704(c) method, and split intangibles into the two designated rows, Section 197(f)(9) intangibles in one row and all other intangibles in the other.

 • Keep ownership events on Schedule P, not on Schedule O.